 Introducing new volunteers to your club

-You need to think about what motivates new volunteers.
+You need to think about what motivates new volunteers?
 What will initially attract them to your club?
-What makes your club different to everyone else's?
-For example, a positive working environment can make all the difference in a job and will definetely make a volunteer role more desirable.
+What makes your club different to everyone else?
+For example, a positive working environment can make all the difference in a job and will definitely make a volunteer role more desirable.

 You could hold regular briefings and opportunities for feedback which will give volunteers the extra support they may not have got at a different club.
 This is going to encourage them to stay at your club if they feel they’re always listened to.

 There are also various ways you can recognise and reward your current volunteers.
-Acknowledge and profile them in club newsletters, provide discounted memberships, name events or facilities after long-serving volunteers or enoucrage that extra bit of committment through a volunteer-of-the-month award.
+Acknowledge and profile them in club newsletters, provide discounted memberships, name events or facilities after long-serving volunteers or encourage that extra bit of commitment through a volunteer-of-the-month award.